Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Spaces and Groups with small order breakpoint

 In this section we will be mostly interested in uniformly discrete metric spaces.
 Given a graph $\Gamma = (V,E)$, we consider the metric space $V$ with graph metric (all the edges have length $1$).
 For a group $G$ with generating set $S$ we consider the word metric on $G$.

-It is straightforward that for any metric space $M$ of cardinality at least $2$ it holds $\mins(M) \ge 2$.
+It is straightforward that for any metric space $M$ we have $\mins(M) \ge 2$.
 We know (see Lemma \ref{le:snakesqi}) that quasi-isometric uniformly discrete metric spaces have the same value of $\mins$.
-In particular, for any finite metric space $M$, $\mins(M, T) = 2$ for any order $T$, because there are finitely many triples of points and elongation of snakes on $3$ points is bounded.
+In particular, for any finite metric space $M$, $\mins(M, T) = 2$ for any order $T$, because there are finitely many triples of points and elongation of snakes on $3$ points is bounded (see Lemma \ref{lem:snake}).

 The following lemma characterizes spaces (quasi-isometric to geodesic ones) with this minimal possible value of $\mins$.